vippsas/vipps-developers/common-topics/redirects.md

 the exact same session or for example rely entirely on cookies in order to handle the redirect event.
 The redirect may send the user to a different web browser.

-Examples of some, but not all, factors outside of Vipps control:
+Examples of some, but not all, factors outside Vipps control:

 * Configurations set by the OS itself, for example the default browser.
 * User configurations of browsers.